nautechsystems/nautilus_trader/docs/concepts/execution.md

 ```

 Received orders will arrive via the following `on_order(...)` method.
 These received orders are
-know as `primary` (original) orders when being handled by an execution algorithm.
+know as "primary" (original) orders when being handled by an execution algorithm.

 ```python
 def on_order(self, order: Order) -> None:  # noqa (too complex)